blevesearch/bleve-bench/README.md

 # Conclusions

 What kind of conclusions can we draw from this utility?
-Here is a chart produced using this utility to load 100k wikipedia documents into bleve.
+Here is a chart produced using this utility to load 100k wikipedia documents into bleve using the LevelDB backend.

 ![](docs/leveldb-100kdocs.png)